Let Your Voice Be Heard. Send Us Your Article For Publishing. Click Here For More Information.

 The protection from shareholder oppression is founded in Sections 247 and 248 of the Companies Act.
-In the recent decision of the Court of Appeal, Kigongo Olive, Uganda National Chamber of Commerce and Others Vs Uganda National Registration Bureau ( CACA No. 236 of 2017), Justice Christopher Madrama explained the distinction between the two provisions.
+In the recent decision of the Court of Appeal, Kigongo Olive, Uganda National Chamber of Commerce and Others vs. Uganda National Registration Bureau ( CACA No. 236 of 2017), Justice Christopher Madrama explained the distinction between the two provisions.
 In this case, the High court had allowed the addition of the Registrar of companies as a party to a suit brought under Section 248 of the Companies Act.

 The honorable Judge disagreed and set aside the decision of the High Court on the grounds that Section 247 of the Companies Act gives the oppressed member the option to petition the registrar of companies for redress including investigation of the affairs of the company.
-The registrar is also empowered to petition court for redress on behalf of the aggrieved parties where he deems fit.
-The Judge noted that by virtue of this role the registrar of companies holds a quasi-judicial position and is therefore an option for an oppressed member.
+The registrar is also empowered to petition the court for redress on behalf of the aggrieved parties where he deems fit.
+The Judge noted that by virtue of this role, the registrar of companies holds a quasi-judicial position and is therefore an option for an oppressed member.

-On the other hand, Section 248 of the Companies Act gives a member the option to directly seek redress from court in the event of any prejudicial conduct.
+On the other hand, Section 248 of the Companies Act gives a member the option to directly seek redress from the court in the event of any prejudicial conduct.
 Section 248 of the Companies Act is to the effect that; A member of a company may apply to the court by petition for an order under this part on the ground that the company’s affairs are being conducted in a manner which is unfairly prejudicial to the interests of its members generally or some part of its members including at least himself or herself or that any actual or proposed act or omission on its behalf is or would be so prejudicial.

 A distinction must however be made between minority oppression claims which directly relate to the rights of the members from derivative actions which relate to prejudicial and detrimental acts and/or omissions against the company.
-It must be noted though that often times a derivative action can be combined with a minority oppression action.
+It must be noted though that oftentimes a derivative action can be combined with a minority oppression action.

-In the case of Alfred Byaruhanga Muhumuza & Another Vs Uni Oil (U) Ltd ( cited above), Justice Musa Sekaana found that;
+In the case of Alfred Byaruhanga Muhumuza & Another vs. Uni Oil (U) Ltd ( cited above), Justice Musa Sekaana found that;

 “The directors of the company owed fiduciary duties to the company and the company would be the best petitioner but this is not possible so the petitioner (a minority shareholder) was at liberty to bring this action against the company for his benefit as minority shareholder and also the company in case of any alleged wrong doing against the company”